cfebs/phpvm/README.md

 After learning the workflow of installing a ruby version once through rvm I was hooked.

-These tools are fun to use, and they're just plain missing from PHP. xampp is a close relative, but it's not quite the same.
+These tools are fun to use, and they're just plain missing from PHP. xampp is a relative of sorts, but it's not quite the same.

 ### Disclaimer